(a) Mission and values

 Above all else, Nordicum-Mediterraneum wishes to foster the awareness and the understanding concerning the common origins, intertwined traditions and shared problematics of the Eurasian communities of the North — hence Nordicum — and of the South — hence Mediterraneum.
-In its beginning, the journal published material dealing exclusively with such commonalities, intertwinings and shared elements.
-Later, upon pressure by its readership, it started fostering them by including works dealing with Nordic and Mediterranean issues at large.
+In its beginning, the journal published material dealing exclusively with such commonalities, intertwining and shared elements.

 It is the firm belief of the journal’s editors that culture is a public good and, as such, it must be available to the public as easily and as economically as possible.
 Publishing Nordicum-Mediterraneum as an open-access journal in the sole electronic format is meant to serve this twofold goal, which translates as well into a much-reduced environmental impact, especially given Iceland’s large reliance on geothermal and hydroelectric power plants.

 Thus, rather than mimicking standard paper publications, the electronic character of the journal is intentionally highlighted by choice of font, overall look and user interaction, e.g., font-resizing options, scroll-down browsing in lieu of a virtual table of contents, in-text hyperlinks, restricted log-in area for authors, etc.